-The keys are divided into blocks, as follows:
+The keys are divided into the following blocks, as illustrated in the picture overleaf.

 The typewriter keys are in the main block, and are similar to a typewriter keyboard.
 The Return key on the right completes a line, either starting a new line of text, or sending a name or instruction to the computer, depending on what you are doing.

-Note: The CapsLock key (when its light is on) makes everything you type appear in capitals.
+The CapsLock key (when its light is on) makes everything you type appear in capitals.
 If you don't want this, press the key once to make its light go out.

 The function keys (marked F1 to F12) are in a row above the typewriter keys.
-The function of these keys in a particular piece of software is often marked on a special keycard supplied with the software.
+The function of these keys in a particular piece of software is often marked on a keycard.
 You don't need to use these keys at the moment.